 Physical Education is a compulsory subject until the end of S4.
-Pupils study 3 periods of Physical Education in S1-2, 2 periods in S3 and one period in S4/S5/S6.
+Pupils study 2 periods of Physical Education in S1-S4 and one period in S5/6.
 Pupils are encouraged to take part in the wide range of Extra Curricular Activities available to them throughout the year.
 They also have the opportunity to take part in a whole range of Active Schools activities/opportunities.